 Students are expected to attend every tutorial.
-Not attending tutorials, not preparing for tutorials,
+Not attending tutorials, not preparing for tutorials, and not productively contributing to class discussions will negatively impact upon your 'Content Engagement' mark for the unit.

 Please note: Teaching staff are unable to assist with changes of tutorial time.
 If you want to change to a different tutorial time you will need to go to the e-student website and try to change through that system.
 All changes to tutorial enrolment need to be made in this way by the student concerned - you will not just able able to turn up at the tutorial you want and hope the tutor lets you stay, as this is likely to cause unacceptable overcrowding.